Jordan Devereaux - Reed College, BA in Biochemistry & Molecular Biology

 Diana Parrish – Reed College, BA in Biology

 I grew up in San Diego, California and moved to Portland to pursue my undergraduate degree at Reed College.
 For my senior thesis I studied suppression of T cells in Dr. Laurens Ruben's lab, and I graduated in 2006 with a BA in biology.
 I worked as a lab technician at OHSU for 3 years before beginning my PhD program in 2009 and joining Dr. Beth Habecker's lab in 2010.
-The goal of my thesis research is to identify the proteins responsible for nerve degeneration in the heart after a heart attack, and how this degeneration contributes to abnormal heart rhythms.
+The goal of my research is to identify the proteins responsible for nerve degeneration in the heart after a heart attack, and how this degeneration contributes to abnormal heart rhythms.
 Following graduation, I plan to further my training as a postdoctoral fellow, and eventually hope to have my own lab.

 Katie Tallman - Western Washington University, BS in Biochemistry